joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

-	Prevent referenced groups from being ungrouped as this breaks the reference Prevent referenced objects from being grouped as this breaks the reference
+	Prevent referenced groups from being ungrouped as this breaks the reference Prevent referenced objects from being grouped as this breaks the reference When loading referenced groups, the lower level objects are skipped to save memory

+	Changed meaning of parameters in rail wheel tool.

+	Show original names of objects on csg name confirmation dialog.

 v1.0.6
 ===========